Background pattern

 Store in the original packaging to protect it from light.

-Dolna should be inserted at least one month before its expiration date that appears on the box and on each package after CAD.
+Dolna should be inserted at least one month before its expiration date, which appears on the box and on each pouch after CAD.
 The expiration date is the last day of the month indicated.

-Do not use Dolna if you observe changes in the color of the ring or any visible sign of deterioration.
+Do not use Dolna if you notice changes in the color of the ring or any visible sign of deterioration.

-This medication may pose a risk to the environment.
-Once removed, Dolna should be returned to its package and closed properly.
-The closed package should be disposed of with household waste or returned to the pharmacy for proper destruction in accordance with local regulations.
+This medicine may pose a risk to the environment.
+Once removed, Dolna should be returned to its pouch and closed properly.
+The closed pouch should be discarded with normal household waste or returned to the pharmacy for proper destruction in accordance with local regulations.

-Do not dispose of it through the toilet.
-Like other medications, do not dispose of unused or expired rings through the drains or in the trash.
+Do not throw it down the toilet.
+As with other medicines, do not throw unused or expired rings down the drain or in the trash.

-Deposit the packaging and medications you no longer need at the SIGRE point of the pharmacy.
-If in doubt, ask your pharmacist how to dispose of the packaging and medications you no longer need.
-In this way, you will help protect the environment.
+Deposit the packaging and medicines you no longer need in the SIGRE Point of the pharmacy.
+In case of doubt, ask your pharmacist how to dispose of the packaging and medicines you no longer need.
+This way, you will help protect the environment.

 Composition of Dolna

-• The active principles are etonogestrel and ethinylestradiol.
+• The active ingredients are etonogestrel and ethinylestradiol.

-• The other components are: a copolymer of vinyl acetate and ethylene 28% of vinyl acetate and polyurethane (a type of plastic that does not dissolve in the body).
+• The other components are: vinyl acetate and ethylene copolymer 28% vinyl acetate and polyurethane (a type of plastic that does not dissolve in the body).

 Vaginal delivery system.

-Dolna is a flexible, transparent, colorless, or almost colorless ring, measuring 54 mm in diameter and 4 mm in thickness.
+Dolna is a flexible, transparent, colorless or almost colorless ring, measuring 54 mm in diameter and 4 mm in cross-section.

 Each ring is packaged in an aluminum pouch.
-The pouch is presented in a cardboard box along with this leaflet and stickers to help you remember when to insert or remove the ring.
+The pouch is presented in a cardboard box along with this prospectus and stickers for your calendar to help you remember when to insert or remove the ring.

 Each box contains 1, 3, or 6 rings.